ETACE/eurace_unibi/README.md

 FLAME Libmboard 0.3.1 (https://github.com/FLAME-HPC/libmboard/archive/master.zip)

-# Pre-installed version
+# Pre-installed FLAME libraries and model source code

-There is a virtual appliance with everything pre-compiled (all FLAME dependencies, the included model is at v1.0):
+There is a virtual appliance with everything pre-compiled: the FLAME components XParser and Libmboard, and the model source code (currently v1.0).

+Dependency: Oracle VirtualBox (https://www.virtualbox.org/), or any other virtualization client for ova files.

 Download link:
 https://gregorboehl.com/live/etace-v.0.997.1.ova